-- A. Leases are recognised as a right-of-use asset and a corresponding lease liability at the date at which the leased asset is available for use by the Company.
-For short-term leases or leases of low-value assets, lease payments are recognised as an expense on a straight-line basis over the lease term. - B. Lease liabilities include the net present value of the remaining lease payments at the commencement date, discounted using the incremental borrowing interest rate.
+A. Leases are recognised as a right-of-use asset and a corresponding lease liability at the date at which the leased asset is available for use by the Company.
+For short-term leases or leases of low-value assets, lease payments are recognised as an expense on a straight-line basis over the lease term.